 “A calm, polished and hospitable hotel with a restaurant and spa, set in Hanoi’s charmingly chaotic Old Quarter”

 Inside, the décor is traditional western with Asian touches.
 Stagger into the spa on arrival and glide out feeling revived (the massages are sublime).
-There’s also a lounge, a bar, a cinema room, and a ‘fine dining’ Vietnamese restaurant of which we hear good things.
+There’s also a lounge, a bar, a cinema room, and an excellent Vietnamese restaurant, which makes a refreshing change from the local street-style cafes.
 The 50 rooms and suites, in varying sizes and spread across 6 floors, have super-comfortable beds and tip-top showers, plus sound-proofing to buffer noise; some have terraces, too.
-As for breakfast, it’s an extensive affair that sets you up for the day.
+As for breakfast, it’s a buffet-style feast, replete with Asian and western dishes.
 But what really sets this hotel apart are the staff.
 Attentive and charming, they’re there the minute you need them, with tickets for tours, vouchers for trains, cots or cocktails, umbrellas, and restorative cups of ginger tea.

 - Right in the heart of the Old Quarter, which is exactly where you want to be, and only 5 minutes' walk from Hoan Kiem Lake with its island temple